filth-lang/filth-ts/README.md

-# ODGN Filth
+# Filth

-A language based on Forth.
+A language loosely based on Forth.